-Cambridge O Level is typically for 14 to 16 year olds and is an internationally recognised qualification.
-It has been designed especially for an international market and is sensitive to the needs of different countries.
-Cambridge O Level is designed for learners whose first language may not be English, and this is acknowledged throughout the examination process.
+Cambridge O Levels have been designed for an international audience and are sensitive to the needs of different countries.
+These qualifications are designed for students whose first language may not be English and this is acknowledged throughout the examination process.
+The Cambridge O Level syllabus also allows teaching to be placed in a localised context, making it relevant in varying regions.